 This form of childhood arthritis represents 10% of all JIA and occurs as common among girls as boys, mostly among young children, but all age groups can be attacked.
 There is also an adult form (Adult Stills disease)

-The most common disease start is 2 - 4's age.
+The most common disease onset is 2 - 4 years of age.

 Daily fever peaks over at least 2 weeks (without effect of any antibiotic cures)